lyubadd/cyclistic/README.md

 ### 6. Recommendations

-The data analysis reveals that in the past 12 months, between May 2021 and April 2022, casual rides made up 44% of all Cyclistic rides - holding **big potential for converting casual riders into members**.
+The data analysis reveals a **significant potential for converting casual riders into members**.
+In the past 12 months (May 2021 - April 2022), **casual rides made up 44% of all Cyclistic rides**.

-To convert casual riders, the company should offer an **annual membership product customized to their specific mobility needs** characterized by:
+The **new marketing strategy should focus on annual membership options that meet casual riders' particular mobility needs**:
 * Longer rides.
 * Slight preference for electric bikes.
 * Seasonal: casual rides peak and overtake member rides from mid-May till mid-August.
-* Casual riders are most active at the weekend, members - during the working week.
+* Casual riders are most active at the weekend and members - during the working week.
 * Higher level of activity on weekends and in the evening and night, peak at 5 pm.

-Consider also:

-* How will casual riders **save time, money, or effort** with an annual membership?
-Annual membership should ideally be financially advantageous to casual riders.

-* How does annual membership fit into a casual members' **lifestyle and value system**?
-Annual membership can also be linked to users' lifestyle and values, e.g. health benefits, or cycling as a **'green' transportation method**, or a way of getting around that gives **freedom to move** at any time of day without depending on cars, public transport and avoiding traffic jams.

-* Collecting **additional feedback to deepen our insight into casual riders** (e.g. age group, frequency of use, return or one-off customers, tourists?) and any disincentives or obstacles to purchasing annual membership they experience (e.g. high initial purchasing cost, cheaper to buy occasional ticket if use is only occasional).
-Consider also collecting additional feedback from members to understand Chicagoans' reasons for purchasing annual memebrship.

-* Looking further into the **impact of the Covid-19 pandemic** on casual riders’ motivation to use Cyclistic bikes.

-* **Launching the marketing strategy in February - March** when people go back to biking to get around town.
+**Launch the marketing strategy in February - March** when people go back to biking to get around town.

+Consider collecting **additional data to deepen insights**:
+* age group
+* gender
+* frequency of use
+* return or one-off customers
+* obstacles to purchasing annual membership (e.g., high initial purchasing cost)
+* members' reasons for purchasing a membership
+* impact of the coronavirus pandemic.